jroesch/jroesch.github.io/about_content.md

 You have stumbled upon the personal website of Jared Roesch.

-I'm a second year PhD student in the PLSE group at the University of Washington.
+I'm a third year PhD student in the PLSE group at the University of Washington.
-I am advised by [Zach Tatlock](https://homes.cs.washington.edu/~ztatlock/).
+I am advised by [Zach Tatlock](https://homes.cs.washington.edu/~ztatlock/), and frequently collaborate with [Leonardo de Moura](http://leodemoura.github.io/).
 I am interested in designing new tools for building and reasoning about critical software.

-I currently am working on a couple different projects.
-Most recently I have been constructing verified compilers for adversarial environments, in particular one for eBPF in the Linux kernel.
-I am also writing a native code generator for the [Lean](leanprover.github.io) programming language and theorem prover.
+I am currently working on a couple projects.

+One focuses on a design for constructing verified compilers which execute in adversarial environments, in particular one for eBPF in the Linux kernel.
+I am also working on various pieces of the [Lean](leanprover.github.io) programming language and theorem prover, including native compilation, sledgehammer style tactics, and various development tools including editor modes.

 When time permits I attempt to contribute to [Rust](https://www.rust-lang.org/).

 I was previously at the
 [University of California Santa Barbara](https://www.cs.ucsb.edu/)